Climate change for practical people

 These developments are a challenge for human institutions.
 The Dutch dealt with the rising seas by building dykes and protecting their way of life.
 We in India have inferior state capability and will fare poorly when faced with these pressures.
 About 20 years ago, when faced with the twin looming threats of ageing and climate change, there was hope that India would become an advanced economy in time.
 With climate change, as with the ageing of the population, things seem to have turned out differently.

-Pathways to mitigation
+Pathways to solutions

 There will be more natural disasters.
 A greater focus on disaster relief and disaster risk resilience is called for.
 Agricultural incomes will become more volatile through fluctuations in quantities and prices.
 Food sector reform which makes the price system control the resource allocation is required, in order to efficiently absorb these shocks.
 Risk management at the farming household level calls for financial sector development in the form of crop insurance and commodity derivatives trading.